Online TEFL or CELTA?

 Firstly, what is a CELTA/Trinity TESOL?

 A CELTA is the Certificate in Teaching English Language to Adults course run by the Cambridge exam group.
 Typically the CELTA is completed in class over 4 intensive weeks.
 A key component of the course is that trainees teach 6-8 hours whilst being observed and critiqued.
 You can do a CELTA in approved centres across the world.
 Often there is a workshop atmosphere as you are learning with other TEFL trainees, planning and delivering lesson segments.
 According to Cambridge, 10,000 people take this qualification each year.
 You can now take an online CELTA in certain locations although you must still take the in-class element at a local school.
+During the pandemic, live practicums have been conducted online.

 The Trinity Cert TESOL is 5 week intensive taught course, similar to the CELTA in that it is classroom based, only available at approved centres and observed teaching is a core component of the course.
 Years ago the CELTA/Trinity courses were about the only way to enter the TEFL profession.